 The completion rates for all seven of Seton Hall online degree programs are on average 85-89% among approximately 400 students (exceeding the f2f rate of 75%).
-The primary reasons are: (1) a relevant, hands-on curriculum; (2) a learning team cohort program design with its inherent tendency to create an intimate learning community in which students enroll together in a pre-defined sequence of courses; (3) residency weekends where students bond with their colleagues, the faculty, the staff, and often, other learning team members from other cohorts; (4) faculty (most are full-time Seton Hall faculty) who understand the importance of interaction, rapid response time and constant feedback in cohorts in which two faculty interact with 15 students; (5) one-on-one student advisement; (6) full-time program administrators for each online degree program who provide continuous personalized non-academic student support; students are also provided with online mentoring, career counseling and open forum chat rooms to discuss academic issues; (7) every course is designed with interaction as the focus; using kept engaged throughout the course; and (8) the flexibility for students to move between learning teams if for any reason they are unable to continue with the original team; thus many students who drop from one term, return and continue in the next.
+The primary reasons are: (1) a relevant, hands-on curriculum; (2) a learning team cohort program design with its inherent tendency to create an intimate learning community in which students enroll together in a pre-defined sequence of courses; (3) residency weekends where students bond with their colleagues, the faculty, the staff, and often, other learning team members from other cohorts; (4) faculty (most are full-time Seton Hall faculty) who understand the importance of interaction, rapid response time and constant feedback in cohorts in which two faculty interact with 15 students; (5) one-on-one student advisement; (6) full-time program administrators for each online degree program who provide continuous personalized non-academic student support; students are also provided with online mentoring, career counseling and open forum chat rooms to discuss academic issues; (7) every course is designed with interaction as the focus; using combinations of asynchronous and synchronous learning tools, students are immediately engaged and are kept engaged throughout the course; and (8) the flexibility for students to move between learning teams if for any reason they are unable to continue with the original team; thus many students who drop from one term, return and continue in the next.